OntologyS/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - Each branch eternally present in its completeness
 - No dependency between branches' "timing"
 - All educational content simultaneously available in Field
-- Consciousness navigates branches based on educational needs
+- Consciousness navigates branches based on educational needs and conditions

 ### 6.3 **Creative Actualization Principle**